 Good reward system on keeping track of users’ time of focusing on tasks.
 However, there is limited activities (tasks) that users could log into the app and visualize them in a calendar format.

 I sketched out my vision for the app, including the micro-interactions that allow users to efficiently manage their time while progressively achieving their goals.
+You can view my detailed sketch in the link below.

 View Sketches & Annotations